-- Due to the structure of the hazard analysis, fragility analysis, and plant response model, a host utility may desire to perform an "in process" peer review in series; that is, they may conduct multiple onsite review weeks to ensure that the basis of the plant response model is sufficiently valid based on the other portions of the review, prior to undertaking that portion of the review.
+- Due to the structure of the hazard analysis, fragility analysis, and plant response model, a host user may desire to perform an "in process" peer review in series; that is, they may conduct multiple onsite review weeks to ensure that the basis of the plant response model is sufficiently valid based on the other portions of the review, prior to undertaking that portion of the review.
 It is recommended that the team lead take part in all onsite reviews, and all team members should meet, and retain, the relevant independence and qualification requirements.
-If such a review is conducted, all results should be documented in one final peer review report. - The "independent review" identified for evaluation as part of the checklist for each element under "Documentation" is a review sponsored by the host utility to make an assessment of the specified External or Other Hazards PRA element.
+If such a review is conducted, all results should be documented in one final peer review report. - The "independent review" identified for evaluation as part of the checklist for each element under "Documentation" is a review sponsored by the host user to make an assessment of the specified External or Other Hazards PRA element.
 The peer review team will review the results of that independent review process. - The review sheets are not prescriptive with respect to the assignment of specific probabilities or frequencies.
-A reviewer commenting on either the strength or the inadequacy of an element in the External or Other Hazards PRA should make an effort to provide a generally accepted reference to support the comment, where appropriate. - For each SR, assumptions and uncertainties associated with the SR are to be factored into the requirements of that element. - Section 2 of Parts 5 through 10 of the ASME/ANS PRA Standard include some high level considerations to be assessed in the peer review for each HLR and SR.
+A reviewer commenting on either the strength or the inadequacy of an element in the External or Other Hazards PRA should make an effort to provide a generally accepted reference to support the comment, where appropriate. - For each SR, assumptions and uncertainties associated with the SR are to be factored into the requirements of that element.